Safety warning for buying second-hand child car seats

 RACV research highlights need for caution when buying used child car seats online.

 Consumers should beware of buying second-hand child car seats after an RACV survey revealed that 80 per cent of online listings fail to disclose whether the restraints comply with Australian safety standards.

 RACV’s review of 230 used child car seats for sale on popular sales platforms eBay, Facebook Marketplace and Gumtree found that 181 did not display the red-and-white Australian Standard safety sticker or list whether the restraint complied with necessary safety standards.
 Two listings admitted the seats were non-compliant.
 (More: These are the safest child car seats in Australia.)

 RACV senior safety policy adviser, Elvira Lazar, says while buying a second-hand seat, or using one handed down from friends or family, may seem like a cost-effective option, it is essential parents ensure a seat is undamaged, less than 10 years old and complies with Australian safety standards.

-Elvira says it is illegal to use any seat that does not meet one of three Australian safety standards – the most recent 2013 standard, or the preceding 2010 and 2004 standards.
+Elvira says it is illegal to use any seat that does not meet one of three Australian safety standards – the most recent 2013 standard, or the preceding 2010 standard.
 Anything earlier should not be used.

 “If the Australian Standard is not shown or if it has been deliberately removed, don’t use it,” says Elvira.
 “It’s best to choose a seat with the latest 2013 standard, which means the seat has the best available safety features.”

 Elvira says it is concerning that 81 per cent of online listings reviewed in the RACV survey failed to disclose the seat’s age.